danbikle/tkrapi20/README.md

 I'm not sure why Yahoo is serving crumbs and cookies which frequently change but I thought that solving the puzzle was fun.

+After the above script finishes, I run another script to copy all the CSV data into a Postgres table.

+That script is named: csv2db.py

+I should run csv2db.py after request_tkr.bash finishes.

+After I run csv2db.py, I am ready to generate machine learning features from dates and prices of each ticker.

 # Generate Features

 When I started working with stock market data many years ago I quickly saw that other people making decisions based on trendlines and candlesticks.